vicanso/awesome-go/README-1k.md

 _Libraries for implementing authentication schemes._

 - [casbin](https://github.com/hsluoyz/casbin) - Authorization library that supports access control models like ACL, RBAC, and ABAC.
-Stars:`17.3K`.
+Stars:`17.4K`.
 - [jwt-go](https://github.com/golang-jwt/jwt) - A full featured implementation of JSON Web Tokens (JWT).
 This library supports the parsing and verification as well as the generation and signing of JWTs.
-Stars:`6.8K`.
+Stars:`6.9K`.
 - [goth](https://github.com/markbates/goth) - provides a simple, clean, and idiomatic way to use OAuth and OAuth2.
 Handles multiple providers out of the box.
-Stars:`5.3K`.
+Stars:`5.4K`.
 - [oauth2](https://github.com/golang/oauth2) - Successor of goauth2.
 Generic OAuth 2.0 package that comes with JWT, Google APIs, Compute Engine, and App Engine support.
 Stars:`5.3K`.
 - [keto](https://github.com/ory/keto) - Open Source (Go) implementation of "Zanzibar: Google's Consistent, Global Authorization System".
 Ships gRPC, REST APIs, newSQL, and an easy and granular permission language.
 Supports ACL, RBAC, and other access models.
-Stars:`4.7K`.
+Stars:`4.8K`.
 - [authboss](https://github.com/volatiletech/authboss) - Modular authentication system for the web.
 It tries to remove as much boilerplate and "hard things" as possible so that each time you start a new web project in Go, you can plug it in, configure it, and start building your app without having to build an authentication system each time.
 Stars:`3.8K`.
 - [openfga](https://github.com/openfga/openfga) - Implementation of fine-grained authorization based on the "Zanzibar: Google's Consistent, Global Authorization System" paper.
 Backed by [CNCF](https://www.cncf.io/).
-Stars:`2.6K`.
+Stars:`2.7K`.
 - [scs](https://github.com/alexedwards/scs) - Session Manager for HTTP servers.
 Stars:`2.1K`.
 - [loginsrv](https://github.com/tarent/loginsrv) - JWT login microservice with pluggable backends such as OAuth2 (Github), htpasswd, osiam.
 Stars:`1.9K`.
 - [osin](https://github.com/openshift/osin) - Golang OAuth2 server library.
 Stars:`1.9K`.
+- [jwx](https://github.com/lestrrat-go/jwx) - Go module implementing various JWx (JWA/JWE/JWK/JWS/JWT, otherwise known as JOSE) technologies Stars:`1.9K`.
 - [gologin](https://github.com/dghubble/gologin) - chainable handlers for login with OAuth1 and OAuth2 authentication providers.
 Stars:`1.8K`.
 - [gorbac](https://github.com/mikespook/gorbac) - provides a lightweight role-based access control (RBAC) implementation in Golang.
 Stars:`1.6K`.
 - [oidc](https://github.com/zitadel/oidc) - Easy to use OpenID Connect client and server library written for Go and certified by the OpenID Foundation Stars:`1.3K`.